 The condition that is referred to as Sever’s disease will typically affect young teenagers.
 Noticeable symptoms may include inflammation and swelling in the heel, and this may be a result of an injury that may have occurred to the growth plate.
 Patients who are afflicted with this condition may notice they are walking on tip toes or limping, and their feet may feel stiff when they are waking up.
 It typically affects older children who frequently participate in sporting activities.
 This may cause the tendons and muscles to tighten, and pressure may be put on the growth plate.
 Mild relief may be found if the activities are stopped that may have caused this condition.
 Additionally, some patients find it helpful to wear shoes that have an open back, or to wrap the heel with an elastic bandage.
 If you think your child may have Sever’s disease, it is advised to consult with a podiatrist who can properly treat this condition.

 Sever's disease often occurs in children and teens.
-If your child is experiencing foot or ankle pain, see one of our podiatrists at Westside Podiatry Center, LLP.
+If your child is experiencing foot or ankle pain, see one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors can treat your child’s foot and ankle needs.

 Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
 The disease is known to affect children between the ages of 8 and 14.